NanoGS: Training-Free Gaussian Splat Simplification: Introduction

-In this work, we introduce \textbf{NanoGS}, a training-free and lightweight framework for Gaussian Splat simplification.
-NanoGS operates directly in 3D space and formulates simplification as a local pairwise merging problem over a sparse spatial graph, avoiding image-based supervision.
-The method first removes visually insignificant splats through opacity pruning, then builds a sparse $k$-nearest neighbor graph to identify candidate merge pairs.
-For each pair, NanoGS evaluates a merge cost that measures how well the two-Gaussian mixture can be approximated by a single Gaussian via moment matching, capturing both geometric and appearance consistency.
-Low-cost disjoint pairs are greedily merged into new Gaussians whose parameters preserve the mass of the original pair, and the process repeats until the target simplification ratio is reached.
+In this work, we introduce \textbf{NanoGS}, a training-free and lightweight \emph{framework} for Gaussian Splat simplification.
+Rather than a single merging algorithm, NanoGS decouples simplification into three interchangeable stages—a \emph{candidate topology} that proposes which splats may merge, a \emph{cost objective} that scores each candidate, and a \emph{splat operator} that fuses a selected pair—so that each can be swapped without redesigning the others.
+We deliberately instantiate them with lightweight choices (a sparse $k$-nearest-neighbor graph, a Monte~Carlo I-divergence merge cost, and mass-preserving moment matching) to show that strong extreme-compaction quality follows from the decoupled structure rather than from operator complexity.
+Concretely, NanoGS first prunes low-opacity splats, then iteratively builds the KNN graph, scores candidate edges by how well a two-Gaussian mixture is approximated by a single Gaussian via moment matching, and greedily collapses low-cost disjoint pairs into mass-preserving Gaussians until the target ratio is reached.
 Experiments show that NanoGS substantially reduces primitive count while maintaining high visual fidelity compared to state-of-the-art (SOTA) compression methods.
 Specifically, across four standard benchmarks (NeRF-Synthetic, Mip-NeRF 360, Tanks\&Temples, Deep Blending; 21 scenes total) and three compaction budgets $\rho\in\{0.1,0.01,0.001\}$, NanoGS achieves the best PSNR at every budget and improves over the compared methods by \textbf{+2.40 dB}, \textbf{+4.84 dB}, and \textbf{+5.46 dB} on average, respectively.
-Importantly, NanoGS operates directly on existing Gaussian Splat models without requiring training images or optimization, enabling a lightweight post-processing step that preserves the standard Gaussian Splat representation and remains fully compatible with existing rendering pipelines.
+Importantly, NanoGS operates directly on existing Gaussian Splat models without requiring training images or optimization, preserving the standard representation and remaining fully compatible with existing rendering pipelines.
+Unlike level-of-detail schemes that couple spatial structure to merging logic for transient rendering\cite{kerbl2024hierarchical}, NanoGS keeps the two separable and targets permanent asset compaction, a distinction we revisit in Sec.~\ref{sec:discussion} once the stages are formalized.

 In summary, our contributions are as follows: